nemurimasu/new-spiral/README.md

 ### Development

-`yarn serve` will launch a development server.
+`yarn start` will launch a development server.

 ## License